6 Low-Carb Foods to Boost Your Immune SystemArticle posted in: Diet & Nutrition

 You can feel it coming; the scratchy throat, the tightness in your chest, a splitting headache and maybe even the chills.
 What’s your next step?
 A trip to the drugstore for an immune system booster?
 Don’t leave just yet.

-While some cold fighting supplements have been shown to alter certain parts of the immune system, “there is no evidence that they actually bolster immunity to the point where you are better protected against infection and disease,” says Harvard Health.
+While some cold fighting supplements have been shown to alter certain parts of the immune system, “there is no evidence that they actually bolster immunity to the point where you are better protected against infection and disease,” says Harvard Health Publishing.
 They further explain that some of the best ways to keep your immune system running efficiently include not smoking, regular physical activity, frequent hand washing and regularly eating healthy foods—specifically fruits and vegetables.